INNOVATION

 Sexual intimacy tool

-With the exception of Wand neck massagers, which are notoriously known to be external vibrators in disguise, I couldn’t think ab out any other massage device combined with a vibration.
-It felt it was an opportunity to explore a new direction.
+With the exception of Wand neck massagers, (which are notorious for being external vibrators in disguise) I couldn’t think of any other vibrating massage device.

 Deep Tissue Massage